-It would lead me to find God in group drum trances, ecstatic chanting, Buddhist meditation retreats, shamanism, Reiki, on astral planes of existence, and finally in my Guru, Neem Karoli Baba, the Indian saint who became famous in the west through the book, Be Here Now.
+It would lead me to find God in group drum trances, ecstatic chanting, Buddhist meditation retreats, Reiki, astral planes of existence, and finally would lead me to my Guru, Neem Karoli Baba, the Indian saint who became famous in the west through the book, Be Here Now.

 Each of these experiences would help me to develop a fuller picture of the Spirit.
 Vipassana meditation would teach me that the Kingdom of God is within and does not exist in a name.
-Through Reiki I would learn that the Holy Spirit flows through everything and is everything.
+I studied with a spiritual and energy healer and learned that the Holy Spirit flows through everything and is everything.
 I would learn that all of Life is made up of this Spirit, and that the Spirit is life itself.
 I began having visions of Christ, and I learned to trust them.

 These lasted until almost exactly a year later when I had my last vision of Him.
 I was on Maui, and it was the night after my first meeting with Ram Dass.
 The vision lasted maybe 3-4 seconds, and it occurred as I was falling asleep on the beach.
-I saw a Being shape shifting back and forth between the images of Christ and the Indian saint Neem Karoli Baba.
+I saw a Being shapeshifting back and forth between the images of Christ and the Indian saint Neem Karoli Baba.
 Two months later I moved to Maui, where I was able to live with and serve my teacher Ram Dass.
-It was there on Maui that I learned to devote myself more fully to the path of devotion, and where I found refuge in another form of my guru- in Neem Karoli Baba, more commonly referred to as Maharaji.
+It was there on Maui that I learned to devote myself more fully to the path of devotion, and where I found refuge in Neem Karoli Baba, more commonly referred to as Maharajji.

 “Hanuman, Christ, and Krishna are the same.”